EventStore/documentation/docs/clients/tcp/dotnet/21.2/security.md

 EventStoreDB supports basic HTTP authentication to internal users.
 You create and manage these users with the RESTful API or the Admin UI.
 Read more in the [users management guide](@clients/http-api/api.md#create-a-user).
 Once you have added users, you can use their details with HTTP requests or native client's authorization process.

-Alternatively you can also use the 'trusted intermediary' header for externalized authentication that allows you to integrate almost any authentication system with EventStoreDB.
+Alternatively, you can also use the 'trusted intermediary' header for externalized authentication that allows you to integrate almost any authentication system with EventStoreDB.
 Read more about [the trusted intermediary header](@server/security.md#trusted-intermediary).

-If you were to use the wrong user or no user when connecting to EventStoreDB, you receive a `401 Unauthorized` response for HTTP API or Exception for native client.
+If you were to use the wrong user or no user when connecting to EventStoreDB, you receive a `401 Unauthorized` response for HTTP API or Exception for the native client.

 ::: tip
 Remember to change the default password for default users and disable unused users after the cluster setup is complete.